ericgossett/Ising2D/README.md

 * scipy
 * matplotlib

-Output
+##Output
 =======
-the program saves measurements to a csv file.
+The program saves measurements to a csv file.
 This file is read by the plot.py script to plot the following graphs.

 #####Figure One: